idealparable/BibleQ/DidLazarusWriteJohn.md

 First, although it's not my main point, how far do they need to be to qualify for "leave me alone"?
 I suggest they all scattered, and "left him alone," and perhaps eventually literally all went home separately (they may even have taken that part as instructions by that point), but in any case, my main argument allows for that this isn't literal.

-The pro-Lazarus-as-DiLoved argument (which may vary) in this case appears to assume that "all" means literally all, in all cases -- or, perhaps, implies an argument that if it doesn't, we have a problem.
+The pro-Lazarus-as-DiscipleLoved argument (which may vary) in this case appears to assume that "all" means literally all, in all cases -- or, perhaps, implies an argument that if it doesn't, we have a problem.

 Not so, as I understand it.